-If the court found that the police agency improperly determined that the vehicle was abandoned, the court would have to issue an order directing the vehicle to be released immediately to the owner and further directing the custodian to reimburse the owner for any accrued towing and storage charges paid by the owner.
-The police agency would then be required to reimburse the custodian for the charges paid to the owner.
-If the owner has not paid the accrued towing and storage charges, the police agency would have to pay those charges.
-The police agency would also have to pay any other fees associated with recovering the vehicle or reimburse the owner for any such fees the owner paid.
+If the court finds that the police agency improperly determined that the vehicle was abandoned, the court must issue an order directing the vehicle to be released immediately to the owner and further directing the custodian to reimburse the owner for any accrued towing and storage charges paid by the owner.
+The police agency is required to reimburse the custodian for the charges paid to the owner.
+If the owner has not paid the accrued towing and storage charges, the police agency must pay those charges.
+The police agency must also pay any other fees associated with recovering the vehicle or reimburse the owner for any such fees he or she paid.
 The court would also order any fee or bond posted by the owner to be returned to the owner.

-If the court found that the towing agency did not comply with procedures for removing and reporting an abandoned vehicle, the court would have to issue an order directing the vehicle to be released immediately to the owner or the secured party, if applicable, and further directing one of the following:
+If the court finds that the towing agency did not comply with procedures for removing and reporting an abandoned vehicle, the court must issue an order directing the vehicle to be released immediately to the owner or the secured party, if applicable, and further directing one of the following:

-- That the towing agency reimburse the owner or the secured party for the storage charges accrued before the police agency entered the vehicle into LEIN if the owner or the secured party paid those storage charges. - If the owner or the secured party has not paid the accrued storage charges but has posted a fee or bond with the court, that the bond and storage charges accrued before the police agency entered the vehicle into LEIN be returned to the owner or secured party, and that the remainder of any fee posted with the court be paid to the custodian.
+- That the towing agency reimburse the owner or the secured party for the storage charges accrued before the police agency entered the vehicle into LEIN if the owner or the secured party paid those storage charges. - If the owner or the secured party has not paid the accrued storage charges but has posted a fee or bond with the court, that the bond and storage charges accrued before the police agency entered the vehicle into LEIN be returned to the owner or secured party and that the remainder of any fee posted with the court be paid to the custodian.